 Kaua'i CC does not publish the names of crime victims, or any information able to be used to infer a victim's identity in the college's Daily Crime Log.
-Victims may request that student/employee directory information on file be removed from public access by submitting a written request to the Chief of Security.
-The Vice Chancellor of Administrative Services can be contacted at (808) 245-8230 or via email at shiraic@'.edu
+Victims may request that student/employee directory information on file be removed from public access by submitting a written request to the Title IX Coordinator.